Film Festivals Archives, Mini Movie Reviews, Movie News, Philly Spotlight

 What Did I (LeAnne) Think?: This I liked very much!
 I felt pulled into this marriage.
 I totally can relate to her feelings of never having reached her full potential in life.
 But I’d leave all the bitterness behind me if I had a good man who would furnish me with homes in both Tuscany and NYC.
 She said she appreciated these things too, but was still such a bitch to him over her disappointments.
 Meanwhile, he is the epitome of a mensch.

 Synopsis: In films like Tangerine, The Florida Project (PFF26), and Red Rocket (PFF30), director Sean Baker has honed a one-of-a-kind filmmaking style, often depicting those on the margins of American society through a dynamic, deeply humane lens.
 Baker’s latest is perhaps the greatest distillation of his talents yet, a hilarious yet emotionally resonant screwball romance that rightfully took home the coveted Palme d’Or at this year’s Cannes Film Festival.
 Mikey Madison is a revelation as Anora (aka Ani), a Russian-American erotic dancer who spends her nights hustling at a Manhattan gentlemen’s nightclub.
 There she catches the eye of Ivan (Mark Eydelshteyn), an oligarch’s son whose privileged, carefree attitude provides a breath of fresh air, as well as a chance for escape.
-Ani and Ivan’s whirlwind romance eventually carries them to a Las Vegas wedding chapel, but this Cinderella story nearly screeches to a halt when Ivan’s parents catch wind of the nuptials.
+Ani and Ivan’s whirlwind romance eventually carries them to a Las Vegas wedding chapel, but this Cinderella story is just getting started.

 MARIA |Director Pablo Larraín | English Language| 2024